homer6/benthos/docs/tracers/README.md

 such as Jaeger.

-Many Benthos components create spans on messages passing through a pipeline, and so opentracing is a great way to analyse the pathways of individual messages.
+Many Benthos components create spans on messages passing through a pipeline, and so opentracing is a great way to analyse the pathways of individual messages as they progress through a Benthos instance.

+WARNING: Although the configuration spec of this component is stable the format of spans, tags and logs created by Benthos is subject to change as it is tuned for improvement.

 ## `jaeger`